Medicines for cardiovascular disease

 The horizontal bar chart shows the most commonly used cardiovascular medications used by adults in the 2 weeks prior to survey in 2017–18 were lipid modifying agents (58.1%) followed by beta-blocking agents (32.7%) and ACE inhibitors, plain (20.8%).

-Department of Health 2020.
-PBS expenditure and prescriptions report 1 July 2019 to 30 June 2020.
-Canberra: Department of Health.
+Department of Health and Aged Care (2022) PBS expenditure and prescriptions report 1 July 2021 to 30 June 2022, Department of Health and Aged Care, Australian Government, accessed 1 March 2023.

-Department of Health 2021.
-S100 Remote Area Aboriginal Health Services (RAAHS) Program Information Sheet.
-Viewed 8 February 2021.
+Department of Health and Aged Care (2023) S100 Remote Area Aboriginal Health Services (RAAHS) Program Information Sheet, accessed 1 March 2023.